DouglasUrner/Canvas-Tools/README.md

 * Assignment - create an assignment from a folder which may be under git.
 * AutoAnnounce - generate announcements in response to queried criteria.
+* BulkMail - send e-mail based on state of assignments in Canvas.
 * [Common](https://github.com/DouglasUrner/Canvas-Tools/tree/master/Common) - shared code.
 * CourseGen - generate a course from a git repo.
 * [EntryTask](https://github.com/DouglasUrner/Canvas-Tools/tree/master/EntryTask) - generate entry task quizes for a set of sections of a class.